thomaslevans-wf/pact_consumer_dart/README.md

 ```
 mockService
-  .given('the resource coal exists','a request for the resource coal')
+  .given('a request for the resource coal', providerState: 'the resource coal exists')
   .when('GET', '/resource/coal', headers: {
     'Accept': 'application/json'
   })
   .then(200, headers: {'Content-Type': 'application/json'}, body: {'resource':'coal'});
 ```
+_Note: The optional param `providerState` passed to given should be omitted when there is no setup required in the state of the provider for the interaction_

 ### Setting up an Interaction
 Once an interaction has been staged we can setup the Pact service to use the interaction.